EirikRogno/kotlin-intro/slides.md

 <!--
 Here we see a little search from SN in production for "NullPointerException" over 24 hours, 2764 instances found -->
 ---
+layout: section
+---
+# Time for some code

+---
 layout: center